Install the IRRLICHT module

 Instructions on how to install the Chrono::Irrlicht library are already reported on the Chrono installation page.
 They are repeated here in more details.

-5. Set the directory in IRRLICHT_INSTALL_DIR: it must contain the path to your unzipped Irrlicht directory.
+3. Set the directory in Irrlicht_ROOT: it must contain the path to your unzipped Irrlicht directory.
+In our example, C:/Packages/irrlicht-1.8.5

 How to use it